petterjuan/Valentina-Montero/MANUAL_DE_USUARIO.md

 ---

-## 3. AI-Powered Content Generation
+## 3. Blog Content: Manual and Automatic

-Your website uses Artificial Intelligence to create valuable content and keep the site updated without manual effort.
+Your website combines articles written by you with content automatically generated by AI to keep your blog fresh.

+### a) Manual Posts (Your Articles)
+- **How it works**: Log into your **Shopify** dashboard, go to the "Blog Posts" section, and create new articles.
+They will automatically appear on your website and be prioritized at the top of the blog list.
+- **Your Task**: Write whenever inspiration strikes. you have full control over this content.

+### b) Automatic AI Posts
+- **What it does**: Every week, the AI automatically writes and publishes a new blog post to your site.
+- **How it works**:
+    - A **Cron Job** (scheduled task) in Vercel runs once a week (Mondays at 10:00 AM).
+    - This task asks the AI to write an article on a fitness or wellness topic.
+    - The new article is saved to a database (MongoDB) and appears on your blog, right below your manual articles.
+- **Your Task**: None!
+The system is 100% autonomous and handles the content flow for you.

-### a) Workout Plan Generator
+### c) AI Workout Plan Generator
 - **How it works**: Users select their preferences, and the AI instantly creates a personalized routine.
 - **Lead Capture**: If the user enters their email (optional), it is saved in the `leads` collection with the source "Generador IA".

-### b) Automatic Blog Post Generation (NEW!)
-This is one of the most advanced features of your site.
-1.  **What it does**: Every week, the AI automatically writes and publishes a new, complete, and SEO-optimized blog post on your site.
-2.  **How it works**:
-    - A **Cron Job** (scheduled task) in Vercel runs once a week (currently set for Mondays at 10:00 AM).
-    - This task calls a secure API route on your site (`/api/cron/generate-post`).
-    - The API route asks the AI (Google Genkit) to write an article on a new topic, ensuring it doesn't repeat the last 10 titles.
-    - The new article is automatically saved to your MongoDB database and appears on your blog.
-3.  **Your only task**: None!
-The system is 100% autonomous.

 ---